devonfw-tutorials/katacoda-scenarios-dev/98_migrate-a-devon4j-project-to-the-latest-version_devon4j-migrate/intro.md

 ## Learning goals.
 Here in this tutorial you will learn
-* How to migrate a devon4j project to the latest version.
+* How to migrate an older version of devon4j project to the latest version.